 - Be sure to rotate the cake halfway through to ensure even baking.
 The edges may bake faster than the center, but this extra moist cake will be fine.

-- When icing the cake, use a large offset spatula to spread the frosting evenly over rot center of the cake.
+- When icing the chocolate sheet cake, use a large offset spatula to spread the frosting evenly over rot center of the cake.
 Do not go all the way to the edges if you plan to pipe a decorative boarder.

 No, unfortunately you can’t use natural cocoa powder instead of Dutch-processed.
 One is acidic while the other is neutral.
 You could try in a pinch, but understand that it will change the results.